 A primary difference between the two is in the name of standing seam.
 Unless a roof is monolithic, it will have seams.
 Most roofs do, be they are tile, shake, or shingle.
 Seams mean moisture can seep in or wind can grow the seam into a gap.

 Standing seam has a significant advantage over most other types of roofing in that its seams are capped and thus not exposed to the weather.

-Still, over time moisture along with rising and falling temperatures can negatively impact the non-visible seams and this is why the more reliable, fasten-locked, seam method is superior to snap-lock.
+Still, over time moisture along with rising and falling temperatures can negatively impact the non-visible seams and therefore the more reliable, fasten-locked, seam method is superior to snap-lock.

 Color options for both materials are diverse and numerous.
 Standing seam benefits from having paint factory finished that not only makes for nicer finish but added lifespan.

 While any color is possible, manufacturers tend to have a standard set of 30 to 50 colors that are made available through distributors.